xwgroupcityu/xwgroupcityu.github.io/_pages/research.md

 Air pollution in Asia is among the worst in the world and have significant impacts on public health and economy.
 Exposure to particulate matter (PM) and ozone, the major two air pollutants, are responsible for millions of deaths per year.
 Formations of these pollutants are largely affected by complex chemical reactions and meteorological processes.
 Recent new measurements in Asia provide important information for invesigating these processes.

 In the group, we combine model simulations and measurement analysis to explore the chemical mechanisms controlling the formation of air pollutants, and make recommendations for air pollution control strategies.
-Current topics include: secondary aerosol formation; air quality in coastal environments ...
+Current topics include: secondary aerosol formation; air quality in coastal environments; constraining traffic sources ...

 <br />
 <br />